stat133-sp19/hw-stat133-ewendai/workout01/report/workout01-Ewen-Dai.md

 Ewen Dai
 March 9, 2019

-### Who is the best player of the Golden State Warriors?
+### Best of the Golden State Warriors

 Who is the best player of the Golden State Warriors?
-This depends on how you define the concept of "best".
+That depends on how you define the concept of "best".
 Does "best" mean "most points scored per shot"? or does it mean "most effective at shooting"?
-In this report, we will analyze the effective shooting percentages of 5 well-known players in the GSW and determine who is the "best" player of the GSW.
+In this report, we will analyze the effective shooting percentages of 5 well-known players in the GSW and determine who is the "best" player.

+#### The Data and the Stats

+The players whose data we will be analyzing today are Andre Iguodala, Graymond Green, Kevin Durant, Klay Thompson, and Stephen Curry.
+The data has been provided by Professor Gaston Sanchez, and can be found [here](https://github.com/ucb-stat133/stat133-hws/tree/master/data).

+For each player, we have calculated the 2PT Effective Shooting %, the 3PT Effective Shooting %, and the overall Effective Shooting %.

 ##### 2PT Effective Shooting % by Player